James Apjohn: Life

-James Apjohn (1796-1886) was a renowned and respected chemist and physicist who lived and worked in Dublin during the 1800s.
+Apjohn was a renowned and respected chemist and physicist who lived and worked in Dublin during the 1800s.
 He was known internationally for his work on hygrometry and the Apjohn dewpoint.
 A mineral from Algoa Bay, South Africa, which proved to be an effloresced manganese alum was analysed and described by Apjohn to great acclaim.
 Subsequently, it was named 'Apjohnite' in his honour.

 Apjohn was born on 1 September 1796 at his father's property, Sunville, in Pallasgrean, Co.
 Limerick.
 He attended the Tipperary Grammar School for four years before entering Trinity College Dublin in 1813 as a sizar under the tutorship of Rev. Dr. Wall.
 Apjohn graduated with a B.A in 1817 and took his degree of M.B in 1821.

 His debút as a lecturer on science took place in the Royal Cork Institution in 1824 where he succeeded Edmund Davy as Professor of Chemistry after which went on to become the Professor of Chemistry at the Royal College of Surgeons of Ireland.
 He continued lecturing throughout his career and was popular for his lucid style and well-devised experiments.
 In some cases, his lectures were so well attended that a larger venue had to be found to accommodate all those wishing to attend.

 Many of the greatest names in Irish medicine were connected with this school and by some, it was seen as a 'nursery' for RCSI professors.
 Apjohn was appointed Lecturer in Chemistry and stayed in that position until 1828 when he was elected Professor of Chemistry in the RCSI.
 He held this professorship which was created with his appointment for 22 years.
 Apjohn became a licentiate of the Royal College of Physicians in 1829 and a Fellow in 1831.